 You really don’t even need to use a variety of flowers for your container gardens, just one color and one species of flower looks great all by itself.
 For instance, red geraniums in a galvanized container.

 I debated whether or not to add a list of flowers that work well in container gardens, but you don’t need one and really anything goes in flower container gardening.
 The possibilities and combinations are endless!
 Go to your local garden center, see what they have and try not to go crazy like I do.

 You are probably familiar with Proven Winner.
 They are probably best known for their premium annual flowers, but they have perennials and shrubs too.
 Anyway, they have the coolest Container Garden Recipe page on their website.
 When you’re finished up here be sure to check it out.

-Tips for Keeping Your Flower Containers Looking Great All Summer:
+Quick Tips for Keeping Your Flower Containers Looking Good

 The size of the container matters – plantings in cute little containers don’t last.
 Really, I’ve done this too many times to count, so learn from my mistakes.
 The plants start out looking great and about 8 weeks in, not so much.
 Plant roots simply run out of room in small containers.